Carrizo Plain: Soil taxonomy

 The parent materials for soils in the Carrizo Plain are predominantly alluvium deposits.
 Alluvium is soil that has been deposited by rivers or flowing water.
-The Paso Robles formation is a Pleistocene aged alluvium deposit that reaches up to 3000 ft thick near the San Andreas fault and thins out towards the north and west.
-The Paso Robles formation is a well known aquifer that has been reliably productive for ground wells throughout the area.
+The Paso Robles formation is a Pleistocene-aged alluvium deposit that reaches up to 3000 ft thick near the San Andreas fault and thins out toward the north and west.
+The Paso Robles formation is a well-known aquifer that has been reliably productive for ground wells throughout the area.
 The upper layers of soil are more recent alluvium.
-This recent layer is thickest near Soda Lake and thins out towards the mountains to the east and west.
-Throughout the valley the soil composition varies greatly and includes clay loams, silty clay loams, loams, sandy loams, and gravelly loams.
-The sandier soils tend to reside near the slopes of the valley and provide greater drainage while the soils with more clay are located on the valley floor near Soda Lake, and have much poorer drainage.
+This recent layer is thickest near Soda Lake and thins out toward the mountains to the east and west.
+Throughout the valley, the soil composition varies greatly and includes clay loams, silty clay loams, loams, sandy loams, and gravelly loams.
+The sandier soils tend to occur near the valley slopes and provide better drainage, while the soils with more clay are located on the valley floor near Soda Lake and have much poorer drainage.
 The soils in the Carrizo Plain have very low fertility because of their high alkalinity content and low rainfall due to the semi-arid climate.

+Flora

+The plain carries a wide range of plant communities, from playas and alkali herbaceous flats through grassland and semi-desert scrub to shrubby hillsides and stands of woodland.

+Between 2005 and 2010 the California Native Plant Society and the California Department of Fish and Game, with funding from the Bureau of Land Management, carried out baseline vegetation surveys across more than 245000 acre of the national monument.
+The work drew on 1,019 field surveys, 45 long-term monitoring plots and more than a thousand reconnaissance points, and produced a floristic classification of the area.

+The survey identified 51 vegetation alliances in the monument, of which three were newly described and three provisional.
+More than thirty of them are shrub-dominated, among them several chaparral and semi-desert scrub types.
+Four are tree alliances, covering juniper and oak stands and riparian woodland, and thirteen are herbaceous, including wetland and perennial types together with the annual forblands and grasslands that produce the plain's wildflower displays.